selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

   Image Source: Naranyan et. al.  <d-cite key="narayanan2019pipedream"></d-cite>
 </div>

-Pipedream introduced the "interleaved 1F1B" or "one forward one backward" approach to asynchronous pipeline scheduling that reduces bubbles under asynchronous scheduling to zero.
+Pipedream introduced the "interleaved 1F1B" or "one forward one backward" approach, where forward and backward passes of different micro-batches are interleaved to eliminate bubbles.

 ### PipeMare: Improved Asynchronous Approach
 In one sentence, Pipemare by Yang et. al. <d-cite key="yang2021pipemare"></d-cite> conserves memory usage by approximating weights that appeared earlier in the pipeline, instead of caching them; then to ensure convergence, it also schedules learning rate accordingly.
 It strikes a perfect balance between GPipe and PipeDream.